ADALS 2026 · APAC Digital Inclusion & Accessibility Leadership Summit

 Notification of decision

-Rolling; we usually respond within about two weeks of your submission.
+Rolling; we aim to respond quickly, usually within about a week of your submission.

 Summit dates